Majidbro93/FDS-Final-Project/README.md

 ## Project Overview

  This project is an analysis and visualization of the IMDb Top 1000 movies dataset, which contains various details about some of the most popular movies of all time.
 The analysis focuses on key factors like gross income, IMDb ratings, Metascores, movie certificates, and genres.
 By using data science techniques, this project provides insights into trends in the movie industry and aims to help production companies make better decisions based on audience preferences and revenue potential.
 Moreover, in terms of the technical data process point of view, this project used different imputation techniques for finding the missing values in numerical and categorical variables in the dataset.
+Also, this project shows lots of interactive plots for visualization and provide users with interesting results and information about the movie industry.
+Finally, different machine learning algorithms implemeneted for prediction and recommendation purposes.

 ### Objectives
 - Conduct Initial Data Analysis (IDA) and Exploratory Data Analysis (EDA).